 For many beneficiaries, the inheritance will come with tax implications.
 For older beneficiaries, there could be a potential impact on means testing for retirement income.
-Lastly, there will also be restrictions on how a superannuation death benefit can be managed.
+There will also be restrictions on how a superannuation death benefit can be managed.

-Tax implications are one of the major considerations and will start with considering the residency status of the deceased individual and the beneficiaries, the capital gains position of estate and non-estate assets, the most appropriate structuring of superannuation death benefits and whether the estate is income-producing, explains Chivers.
+Tax implications are one of the major considerations and will start with considering the residency status of the deceased individual and the beneficiaries, the capital gains position of estate and non-estate assets, the most appropriate structuring of superannuation death benefits and whether the estate is income-producing, explains O'Reilly.

-"Then there is social security to consider, with means testing - including asset and income limits - in place to receive benefits such as the Age Pension and the Commonwealth Seniors Health Card in Australia," says Chivers.
+"The complexities surrounding social security programs like the Age Pension and Commonwealth Seniors Health Card must be taken into account, as they involve means testing based on both asset and income thresholds." says O'Reilly.
 "Receiving an inheritance can impact the surviving spouse's ability to continue accessing these benefits."